aws-samples/automate-user-onboarding-for-fsi-with-generative-ai/README.md

 1. Users access the front-end website hosted within the AWS Amplify.

-2. The website invokes an endpoint to interact with the digital assistant, Penny, which is containerized and deployed in AWS Fargate.
+2. The website invokes an Amazon CloudFront endpoint to interact with the digital assistant, Penny, which is containerized and deployed in AWS Fargate.

 3. The digital assistant uses a custom Langchain Agent to answer questions on the bank's products and services and orchestrate the onboarding flow.
-The Large Language Model (LLM) used by the agent is Anthropic Claude 3 Haiku, provided by Amazon Bedrock.
+The Large Language Model (LLM) used by the agent is Anthropic Claude 3.5 Sonnet, provided by Amazon Bedrock.

 4. If the user asks a general question related to the bank's products or services, the agent will utilize a custom Langchain Tool called the Product Search Tool.
 This tool uses Amazon Kendra linked with an S3 data source which contains the bank's data.